haberdashPI/vscode-master-key/notes.md

 - BUG/IMPROVEMENT: for any non-prefix binding (e.g. prefixCode==0)
   that has no modifier (other than shift), require that the editor be in focus

-- IMPROVEMENT: show escape/function key row in the visual key doc

-DOCUMENTATION: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands that are recorded)

 - IMPROVEMENT: fix default expansion for `when` clauses (keep it simple) and add an extra field e.g. `extend` (or `concat`?) for the fancier situation